Whether you want to make a quick meal or an entire one with several courses, you should have the right cookware pieces.

 The main difference between the two is their appearance.
 A saucepan has straight vertical sides and a large surface area, while a skillet has short and curved sides.

 Because saucepans carry a lot of food and have some weight, it is not easy to keep moving around food in them.
+When you think of a saucepan, you think of stirring food.

-When to Use a Saucepan and a Skillet
+Skillet vs Pan: When to Use a Saucepan and a Skillet

 This means they can be used to make foods that do not need to be flipped and others that require poaching, shallow frying, braising, and searing.